 A thought came into my head immediately.
 The words were, "I wanted you to say the prayer asking me to come into your heart.
 If you had made your Communion with all the other children you would have been too distracted and would not have prayed the prayer.
 I wanted to live in your heart."
 Tears of joy came with these words and I could say "Thank you, Lord Jesus, for not healing me then, but loving me so much that you wanted me to ask you to come live in my heart."

-children or grandchildren are making their First Communion, I urge them to pray the prayer that Sister Eileen Marie taught me: "Jesus, Come Into My Heart."
+Now, when any of my children or grandchildren are making their First Communion, I urge them to pray the prayer that Sister Eileen Marie taught me: "Jesus, Come Into My Heart."

 No comments: